Skip to Content

 “Preparing for homecoming week has been busy but enjoyable for the class officers,” said senior class vice president Katie Peacock.
 “We started a month ago with planning spirit days and have spent a lot of time outside of school working on other activities too.”

-While the class officers played a crucial role in homecoming, other commissions in ASB were hard at work as well.
+While the class officers played a crucial role in homecoming, other ASB commissions were also hard at work.

 For instance, the assembly commission planned the homecoming assembly that students and staff gathered to watch on Friday of homecoming week.